 Webcast: Second International Summit on Human Genome Editing

 Updated Agenda Now Available for Nov.
 27-29 Second International Human Genome Editing Summit in Hong Kong

-HONG KONG -- The full agenda is now available for the Second International Summit on Human Genome Editing, which will take place Nov.
+The full agenda is now available for the Second International Summit on Human Genome Editing, which will take place Nov.
 27-29 in Hong Kong.
 The three-day summit will be co-hosted by the Academy of Sciences of Hong Kong, the Royal Society of London, the U.S. National Academy of Sciences, and the U.S. National Academy of Medicine.
 The summit will be held in the Grand Hall of the Lee Shau Kee Lecture Centre at the University of Hong Kong.
-For more information or to register, visit the summit website.
+For more information, visit the summit website.

 March 5, 2018

 Now Available: Archived February Webinar About Developments and Advancements in Human Genome Editing

 With the recent scientific advances making genome editing more efficient, precise, and flexible than ever before came an explosion of interest from around the globe in the possible ways human genome editing can improve human health.
 As part of the Human Gene-Editing Initiative, the National Academy of Sciences and National Academy of Medicine released a last year exploring the scientific underpinnings of human gene-editing technologies, their potential applications in biomedical research and medicine, and the clinical, ethical, legal, and social implications of their use.

 On Thursday, Feb.
 22, 2018, NAS/NAM and the Biotechnology Innovation Organization (BIO) co-hosted a webinar to learn about issues and recommendations discussed in the 2017 NAS/NAM report, breakthroughs and next steps in gene editing of somatic cells, and the regulatory framework for therapies that make use of genome editing.